Skip to Content

 You’ll see I’ve left out salt, and that’s on purpose.
 I like to control the amount of salt separately in the dish.

-An Instant Pot is an electric multi-cooker that can sauté, slow cooker, and of course, pressure cook.
+An Instant Pot is an electric multi-cooker that can be used to sauté, as a slow cooker, and of course, pressure cook.

 There are a lot of horror stories about using old-fashioned stovetop pressure cookers but these are much safer and WAY easier to use.